LIT 317/WGS 317/ENGL 670: “The Witch in Literature”

 This payment is due to the Office of Student Accounts (Green Hall 119) by check or cash or through PAWS.
 Please note that you will not be able to pay this trip fee until you are billed for the course.
 Summer billing will occur around/about early April.
 You will receive a reminder regarding this fee schedule at that time.
 Your submission of this application is a commitment to pay this fee and partake in the program.
 The cost of the trip portion of the course will include the following:

-- visits to the Danvers Library (where students will conduct archival research of the 1692 manuscripts)
+- visits to the Phillips Library (where students will conduct archival research of the 1692 manuscripts) and Danvers Library

 - tours of the Witch House, the Witch Dungeon and the Witch Museum